CycloneDX/cyclonedx-python/README.rst

         -i <path> - the alternate filename to a frozen requirements.txt -o <path> - the bom file to create
         -j        - generate JSON instead of XML
+        -c        - Attempt to fill in CPE details in bom from NIST NVD database (requires internet access to https://services.nvd.nist.gov/)

 License